heyeveim/NBA_foul_analysis/README.md

 <h2>Description</h2>

-This project explores whether we can predict when an NBA player will foul out (commit 6 or more personal fouls in a game) using traditional box score data from 2004–2020.
-While this data is rich in player stats like minutes, rebounds, and turnovers, it lacks spatial or contextual insight.
+This project explores whether NBA players are likely to foul out (commit ≥6 personal fouls in a single game) using traditional box score statistics from 2004–2020.
+We applied multiple machine learning techniques, including regression and classification models, to analyze patterns related to fouling behavior.

-Through a series of regression and classification models—including Decision Trees, Random Forest, and Gradient Boosting—we investigated whether patterns in past performance could signal foul-outs.
-Despite extensive modeling efforts, results showed poor predictive power (best F1-score: 0.06), highlighting the limitations of box score data for such granular predictions.

-<b>Our takeaway?</b> Predicting fouling out is more complex than it seems—and the current data doesn't tell the full story.
+Despite leveraging models like Decision Trees, Random Forest, and Gradient Boosting, our models performed poorly, with the highest F1 score reaching just 0.06.
+The findings highlight the limitations of box score data alone and the need for more contextual data to improve predictive accuracy.

 <h2>Languages and Tools Used</h2>